FWeinb/nodeshot/README.md

 ## Example

-See this [DEMO](http://s.codepen.io/FWeinb/fullpage/mELoj) (Be aware that it is running on a $5 digitalocean mashine.
+See this [DEMO](http://s.codepen.io/FWeinb/fullpage/mELoj) (Be aware that it is running on a $5 digitalocean machine.
 Be patient!)

 ## Requirements